Q: Are fees charged for quotes?

 Q: Who chooses the contractor who will repair my damaged property?

-A: We will provide you with recommendations of qualified experts who you may choose, but the choice is ultimately yours.
+A: We will recommend qualified experts, but the choice is ultimately yours.
 The insurance contract is not a repair contract, but is a financial vehicle that responds to the cost of the repairs that need to be done.
-Of course we have a right to inspect the damaged property and we will not pay more for the same repair work as quoted on by a qualified expert contractor.
+Of course, we have a right to inspect the damaged property and we will not pay more for the same repair work as quoted on by a qualified expert contractor.

 Q: What is Replacement Cost?

-A: Replacement cost for contents means the cost on the date of the loss or damage, of repairing or replacing (whichever is less) damaged property with new property of similar kind and quality, without deduction for depreciation, but not exceeding the applicable amount (s) of insurance as shown on the coverage summary page for any loss or damage arising out of one occurrence, provided.
+A: Replacement cost applies to contents.
+It covers the cost of contents on the date of the loss or damage, of repairing or replacing (whichever is less) damaged property with new property of similar kind and quality, without deduction for depreciation, but not exceeding the applicable amount (s) of insurance as shown on the coverage summary page for any loss or damage arising out of one occurrence.
 There are restrictions on this coverage that are detailed in your policy booklet.

 Q: What is Actual Cash Value (ACV)?